Defined Names

 FWorkbook.getDefinedNames()

-method can get all defined names in the workbook, returning an array ofFDefinedName[]
+method can be used to get all defined names in the workbook, returning an array ofFDefinedName[]

 .FWorksheet.getDefinedNames()

-method can get all defined names available for this worksheet, returning an array ofFDefinedName[]
+method can be used to get all defined names available for this worksheet, returning an array ofFDefinedName[]

 .